Yauhen-Sampir-Epam/TvMaze-Scrapper/README.md

 * MazePage: `/shows?page=[pageNumber]&from=[from]&to=[to]` where "from" and "to" optional parameters
 * Shows: `/shows?page=[pageNumber]` Every page consists of 10 items

-As mentioned every microservice completely independent.
+Every microservice completely independent.
 Cast and MazePage used Microsoft SQL Server, but we can set up for every single microservice his own technology stack (e.x.
-For better cache performance we can use [Redis](https://github.com/antirez/redis) database or whatever decided)
+For better cache performance we can use [Redis](https://github.com/antirez/redis) or whatever decided)

 ## Technology
-* [Nancy](https://github.com/NancyFx/Nancy) - The web framework used
+* [Nancy](https://github.com/NancyFx/Nancy) - web framework for microservices
-* [Polly](https://github.com/App-vNext/Polly) - library to apply policies such as Retry, Circuit Breaker, Timeout etc.
+* [Polly](https://github.com/App-vNext/Polly) - lightweight library to improve fault tolerance when interacting with other microservices
-* [Dapper](https://github.com/StackExchange/Dapper) - lightweight library which extends IDbConnection interface.
-It's very simple framework and it's just for microservices.
+* [Dapper](https://github.com/StackExchange/Dapper) - lightweight library which extends IDbConnection interface
-* [Asp .NET Core](https://github.com/aspnet/Home) - framework for building internet connected applications
+* [ASP .NET Core](https://github.com/aspnet/Home) - framework for building internet connected applications

-## Requirements for the system
+## System requirements
 * REST API gives access to shows and cast information
 * Some data cached in storage
 * Paginating available
-* List of the cast has ordering
+* List of the cast ordering by birthday

 ## Summary
 All services was published to windows virtual machine which located in Azure.
-Right now user have access only for Shows microservice which communicate with two others.
+Right now user have access only for **Shows** microservice which communicate with others (MazePage and Cast).

 To retrieve shows user can make request to the following URLs:
 * http://tvmazescrapper.westeurope.cloudapp.azure.com/shows